 We love to project our dreams on to successful entrepreneurs.
 Look how successful they are!
-Oh, the Tesla!
+Oh, the private jet!
 Oh the big stage.
 The IPO.
 Boy they’ve got it made.

 But while we focus on the heights in a transformative story, whether told in a TED Talk, a dinner table conversation, or the recent top of the charts biography, it’s the depths that are hard to tell.